How to Sell a House by Owner in Arizona

 Step 6: Market your home to buyers

 When it comes to marketing your home, you’ll do yourself a favor by posting across multiple platforms for visibility.
-Data indicates that 47% of FSBO sellers use online outlets (including multiple listing services, third-party aggregators, and social networking websites), 20% set up yard signs, and 28% work to generate word of mouth through friends and neighbors.
+Data indicates that about 25% of FSBO sellers use online outlets (including multiple listing services, third-party aggregators, and social networking sites); 20% use friends, relatives, or neighbors; and 19% set up yard signs to help market and generate word of mouth.

 Listing on the multiple listing service (MLS) will get your property more visibility.
 As a FSBO seller, you can opt to have your property listed on the MLS for a flat fee, or you can employ a listing service that will charge a percentage of the sales price for services that include MLS access.